Foliar fertilisation is the quickest and most cost-effective way to nourish plants with micronutrients.

 To enhance resistance to lodging

-Copper participates in lignin synthesise and decrease the susceptibility of plants to lodging.
+Copper participates in lignin synthesis and decreases the susceptibility of plants to lodging.
 Plants with copper deficiency are flabby and brittle, while plants that are adequately supplied with copper rarely lodge.

 To achieve high quality yield